Makati–Taguig boundary dispute: Social welfare

 On September 28, 2023, the residents of the Embo barangays are now eligible to receive scholarships from the Taguig City Government.
 The city said it received 5,000 scholarship applications, with 387 recipients already receiving their cash allowance within the first two days.
 Taguig also started giving out cash gifts to senior citizens of the Embo barangays.

 In late 2023, the Taguig City Government began distributing its annual Pamaskong Handog bags, containing grocery items, to the residents of Embo barangays in anticipation of Christmas, although the Makati City Government continued distributing their Pamaskong Handog bags to such residents until that year.
-Makati also provided free rides to them for Ayala Avenue New Year’s Eve Countdown to 2024: A Grand Showcase of Filipino Talent, a New Year's Eve street party held in the Makati Central Business District, with six pick-up and drop-off points in the area.
+Makati also provided free rides to them for Ayala Avenue New Year's Eve Countdown to 2024: A Grand Showcase of Filipino Talent, a New Year's Eve street party held in the Makati Central Business District, with six pick-up and drop-off points in the area.

 On January 1, 2024, the Makati City Government discontinued the benefits and incentives of the Blu Cards of senior citizens in the Embo barangays, while clarifying that their Makatizen card may still be used as a debit card and valid ID.
 Weeks later, it announced that the Solo Parent Cards that it issued to single parents from the Embo barangays are no longer valid.

 Postal codes

 Effective February 2024, the Philippine Postal Corporation (PHLPOST) assigned the range of 1640 to 1649 as the new ZIP codes to the Embo barangays now part of Taguig.
-The range replaced 1214 to 1218, left Pinagkaisahan in Makati as the only barangay under 1213, and deconsolidated the Post Proper barangays from 1200 of the Makati Central Post Office (CPO).
+The range replaced 1214 to 1218, left Pinagkaisahan in Makati as the only barangay under 1213, and deconsolidated the Inner Fort (Post Proper) barangays from 1200 of the Makati Central Post Office (CPO).